Barqawiz/pydata-london-2025/README.md

 ## ⚠️ Important Disclaimer

-These examples are for educational and demonstration purposes only.
+These examples are provided for educational purposes only, and are not intended for actual patient care as presented.

-- NOT intended for real patient care or medical decision-making.
+For production deployments, you must implement logging, secure clinical approvals, and establish appropriate governance around the workflow.

 ## Lab Contribution